 We support event organisers with:

-Personnel security (vetting and screening) provides assurance regarding the trustworthiness, identity, integrity and reliability of employees, visitors, contractors and temporary staff.
+Personnel security (screening) provides assurance regarding the trustworthiness, identity, integrity and reliability of employees, visitors, contractors and temporary staff.

 Personnel Services publish advice, guidance and regulations on pre-employment screening processes and procedures, which can be found here.

-In addition, we can provide a range of screening solutions for University departments, colleges and other University-related organisations, including:
+In addition, Security Services can provide a range of screening solutions for University departments, colleges and other University-related organisations, including:

 We can provide the following services outside of term time or during closed closure periods - for example, due to building maintenance or planned staff absences: